 Robinsonville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Robinsonville is quite a bit lower than the national average among all cities of 21.84%: just 12.36% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Robinsonville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.36% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Robinsonville in 2022 was $17,964, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $71,856 for a family of four.